samuskay/Metal-gear-Solid-2-and-3-launcher-skip/README.md

 Here are all the options:

 MGS 2 and 3:
-Languages
+Languages (use lowercase)

 English         en

 French          fr

 Italian         it

 German          gr

 Spanish         sp

 Japanese        jp

-Controllers:
+Controllers: (use uppercase)
 keyboard        KBD

 Nintendo        NX

 PS4             PS4

 PS5             PS5

 steamdeck       STMD

 XBOX            XBOX

-for MGS 3 there is also the choice of version:
+for MGS 3 there is also the choice of version: (use lowercase)

 Europe          eu

 US              us

 Japanese        jp